Avoid These 401(k) Plan Mistakes to Improve Your Retirement Savings

 Regardless of how much you are contributing today, you should increase your contributions regularly until you are saving as much as you need to or until you reach the maximum yearly contribution level ($19,000 in 2019, $25,000 if 50 or older).
 According to Fidelity Investments, by merely increasing your contribution by 1% every year for 12 years, you would increase your monthly income in retirement by $1,930 (pre-tax).* That’s $23,160 a year you leave on the table by not increasing your contributions by just 1% a year.

-nvesting too conservatively
+Investing too conservatively

 Many plan participants simply choose their plan’s default options for investments.
 These tend to be very conservative options, like target-date funds.
 Or, the idea of stock market volatility may not be appealing so they overweight their fund allocation to bonds or money markets.
-The danger is, for whatever peace-of-mind safe investments may provide right now, you risk a significant loss in purchasing power when you need it most in retirement.
+The danger is, for whatever confidence these safe investments may provide right now, you risk a significant loss in purchasing power when you need it most in retirement.

-For people with retirement time horizons of 15 years or more, the stock market provides the best chance of not outliving your assets.
+For people with retirement time horizons of 15 years or more, the stock market historically provides the best chance of not outliving your assets.
 Over the last one hundred years, the historical return for stocks has been 8.1% as compared to 5.1% for bonds.
 Both compare much more favorably than the average return on cash equivalents (CDs, savings, money markets), which are well below 3%.
 While it’s always advisable to allocate your money among several different asset classes to reduce volatility, younger people should consider over weighting their stock allocation to take advantage of the time they have to let the market cycle through its ups and downs.

 Not paying attention to fees